Petrosaurus mearnsi

-Petrosaurus mearnsi, also called the banded rock lizard, is a species of lizard in the family Phrynosomatidae.
+Petrosaurus mearnsi, also called commonly the banded rock lizard and Mearns' rock lizard, is a species of lizard in the family Phrynosomatidae.
 The species is native to western North America.

 Etymology

 The specific name, mearnsi, is in honor of American naturalist Edgar Alexander Mearns, who collected the first specimens.

 Geographic range

-P. mearnsi is endemic to extreme southern California and Baja California, Mexico.
+Petrosaurus mearnsi is endemic to extreme southern California and Baja California, Mexico.
 It also occurs on Isla El Muerto.